nimbix/jardoc/docs/apps_tutorial.md

 ## 11. Server application

-JARVICE system allows to submit server applications, that can be associated with a public ip to be reached.
+JARVICE system allows to submit server applications, that can be associated with a public IP to be reached.
 This could be any kind of server, as long as ports are correctly defined in the AppDef.json file.

 To explain the concept, we are going in this part to deploy 2 kinds of servers.
 A basic ssh server, and a Minecraft server.
 First one will be static, and users will be able to submit their ssh public key, while the second one will allow job user to interact with the server (since a Minecraft server allows many live tuning commands), combining public ip and a webshell seen before.